muratk3n/thirdwave/en/tweets/2020/week20a.md

 ---

-So maybe Reps decided the outcome of COVID can be politically damaging, so it was time to press some buttons to create cultural divisions, to change the focus, shift blame.
+Maybe Reps decided the outcome of COVID can be politically damaging, so it was time to press some buttons to create cultural divisions, to change the focus, shift blame.
 What better way to do that then to rekindle some culture codes?
 If there is cultural